spencerbraun/stats_notes/STATS200/Statistical_Inference_Hypothesis_Testing.md

 ##### Chi-Square Test of Independence

 * Education vs marital status - is there a relationship?
+* We fix the overall n - we have a fixed sample size.
+We drop balls from the sky and they land in an I by J grid.
+We have a single multinomial distribution with IJ levels and probability $\pi_{ij}$ on the (i,j) bin.
 * Here we are looking to see if our rows and columns are independent.
 Are marriage and education independent of each other, so we set up the null that the probability in a given cell is the overall i probability times the overall j probability, ie the number of observations in the i group (over all j’s) times the number of observations of in the j group (across all i’s).
 Calculated over all i and j.
 We treat the whole table as coming from a single multinomial distribution.
 * We will discuss statistical analysis of a sample of size n cross-classified in a  table with I rows and J columns.
 Such a configuration is called a **contingency table**.
 The joint distribution of the counts $n_{i j}$ , where i = 1,..., I and j = 1,..., J , is  multinomial with cell probabilities denoted as $\pi_{i }j$ .
 Let $\begin{array}{l}{\pi_{i .}=\sum_{j=1}^{J} \pi_{i j}},\; {\pi_{. j}=\sum_{i=1}^{I} \pi_{i j}}\end{array}$, denote the marginal probabilities that an observation will fall in the ith row and  jth column, respectively.
 * If rows and columns are independent of each other, then $\pi_{ij} = \pi_{i.}\pi_{.j}$.
 Therefore the null hypoth is $H_) = \pi_{ij} = \pi_{i.}\pi_{.j}$ for all i,j versus the alternative that the $\pi_{ij}$ are free.
 Under null, mle is $\begin{aligned} \hat{\pi}_{i j} &=\hat{\pi}_{i .} \hat{\pi}_{. j} =\frac{n_{i .}}{n} \times \frac{n . j}{n} \end{aligned}$.
 Under the alternative, mle is $\tilde{\pi}_{i j}=\frac{n_{i j}}{n}$.